 It does cost a little more to implement as the plastic mesh is a new idea and is approx 50p a metre and as you need 9 metres per Goddess bed thats £4.50.
 Also, it does take about double the amount of time to set this bed up.
 But obviously once set up your good-to-go for a few years.

-Because the lower parts of the pallet divider is made from wood it suffers from decay and rot and they tend to only last 2-3 years, Ideally the supports of the pallet wood divider would be made from a recycled plastic lumber or plastic stakes.
+Because the lower parts of the pallet wood Hydro-driver is made from wood it suffers from decay and rot and they tend to only last 2-3 years, Ideally the supports of the pallet wood Hydro-driver would be made from a recycled plastic lumber or plastic stakes.
 The slat that is buried in the soil could potentially be made out of a foam-like clay tile (55cm x 10cm) and might even exert a more consistent hydrostatic pull across the growing bed.

-It is tempting to overload these narrow bed which can lead to a noticeable yellowing of plants leaves due to nutrient deficiency and which means a feeding regime is a requirement for this growing system.
+It is tempting to overload these narrow beds and because of the robust and steady early growth can lead to a noticeable yellowing of plants leaves due to nutrient deficiency and which means a feeding regime is a requirement for this growing system.

 19/08/2017 – Update for 2017 – Possible first evidence of a noticable effect from a “Goddess vegetable growing bed”